 Notes: Send one of these email templates to approx. 20 clients and get back to us with the results on customer retention.

-By developing technologies within your platform, your team can become aware of unhappy users and take action.
+By using client self service portals, your team can empower customers with the tools and resources that they need to solve their own problems. technologies within your platform, your team can become aware of unhappy users and take action.

 The goal: You can address customers’ pain points before they leave.